*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 Humidity

 The lower humidity during the winter months in many parts of the country (and the world) can be devastating to a hand-carved solid-top guitar.
 Even with a home or room humidifier running constantly you may not elevate the level of moisture in the air adequately.
-A dedicated guitar humidifier is a must in winter months.
-Over the years I've tried various humidifiers and hygrometers.
+A dedicated guitar humidifier is a must for your solid top vintage guitars in winter months.

-Recently I've found what I believe to be the best for the job; Oasis Guitar Humidifiers.
+After trying many brands (and making some of my own) I found what I believe to be the best instrument humidifier: Oasis Guitar Humidifiers.
 These allow you to keep your instrument at a healty 40-50% humidty all winter long.
-Though at this time Oasis isn't offering one to fit into the narrow f-holes of an archtop they are currently working on an in-case system that has delivered very promising results in beta testing.
-Their humidifer, along with their hygrometer, is the perfect solution for maintaining the health of your valuable instrument during dry seasons.
+Their Case Humidifier is the perfect solution for f-hole archtop guitars and are guaranteed to protect the health of your valuable instrument during dry seasons.

 Further Reading: